oleggrishechkin/react-tagged-state/README.md

 This is inline computed.

-This is a reaction.
+This is a reaction (only if you use it inside another reaction).

 It can optimize your reactions: reactions will be triggered if value that `func` returns was changed.

 Think about it like a `useSelector` hook from _react-redux_.

 Deps will be tracked once, so you need to avoid reading states inside conditions.
 Rules for hooks in _React_ are allowed here.

-You should use `compute` only inside reactions.

 ```javascript
 import {